ipfs/ipfs-docs/docs/reference/cli.md

     'server':
       Disables local host discovery, recommended when
       running IPFS on machines with public IPv4 addresses.
-    'test':
-      Reduces external interference of IPFS daemon, this is useful when using the daemon in test environments.
     'default-networking':
       Restores default network settings.
       Inverse profile of the test profile.